sensu/sensu-go-workshop/lessons/operator/10/README.md

   check: app-health
   ```

-- Silence a specific check on entities participating in a specific subscription:
+- Silence a specific check on entities in a specific subscription:

   ```
   subscription: workshop